-Students submitting their thesis in August will go through the same evaluation process as students who submit their thesis in June.
+• Students submitting their thesis in August will go through the same evaluation process as students who submit their thesis in June.
 They also give a presentation during the Annual Symposium and will receive a score for this presentation.
 Two independent evaluators will read and evaluate the thesis manuscript.
-Depending on the rules of the host institute, an extra thesis presentation may be organized locally.
-By mid-September a final thesis score is awarded based on the reports of the readers and the earlier presentation during the Annual Symposium.
+Depending on the rules of the host institute, an extra thesis presentation may be locally organized.
+During the evaluation period of the second examination session (August-September) a final thesis score is awarded based on the reports of the readers and the earlier presentation during the Annual Symposium.
+The rubrics for the thesis presentation take this situation in account, and the jury of the defense is properly informed.